ngi-nix/liberaforms/gngforms/default_blurb.md

 Did you know Google knows:

-* Who our family is, who our friends are.
+* Who our friends and families are.
-* Where we are, who we are with.
-* What we're talking about.
+* Where we are, who we are with, and what we're talking about.
 * Our concerns, joys, intereses and plans.
 * Our opinion on all sorts of different topics.

-Google knows all these things about you and about all the people you know.
+Google knows all these things about us, and the same about all the other people we know too.

-### Please do not feed the dictator!
+## Do not feed the dictator!

 What sort of things does Google do with the power we give it?